Summer Academy

 Welcome to Summer Academy

 Lake Forest Academy’s Summer Academy provides a remarkable learning opportunity for high school students and middle school students.
 High school students will engage in a rigorous curriculum taught by LFA teachers.
-Current LFA students will have the option to earn transcript credit (non-LFA high school students can have a transcript sent to their high school).
+Current LFA students will have the option to earn transcript credit.
+Non-LFA high school students can have a transcript sent to their high school, and acceptance of credit will be determined by the student's school/district policies.
 Middle school students will explore a plethora of topics and have fun developing and sharpening their critical thinking skills while having the opportunity to learn on our campus.

-The Summer Academy high school program will run from June 10-July 2, with additional half-credit, eight-day sessions running June 10-19 and June 20-July 1.
+The Summer Academy high school program will run from June 9-July 2, with additional half-credit, eight-day sessions running June 9-18 and June 23-July 2.
 The high school program will hold classes between 8:30 a.m. and 2:30 p.m. each day with a 30-minute complimentary lunch in the Academy's dining hall located in the JC Cowart Student Center.
 All classes will be held at Lake Forest Academy's campus, although the possibility of field trips does exist.
 The cost for the full-credit high school program is $3,000 and the half-credit program is $1,500.
-For students registering from the same household, please contact Shannon Bradac to inquire about the sibling discount of 10 percent.
-Registration deadline is Wednesday, May 15.
+For students registering from the same household, please contact Shannon Dey to inquire about the sibling discount of 10 percent.
+Registration deadline is Friday, May 16.

 See High School Credit Course tab above for course details.